materialsvirtuallab/nano281/labs/lab1/README.md

 Answer the following questions:
 1. How many ABC3 compounds in total are there?
 2. Typically, the existence of an ICSD (Inorganic Crystal Structure Database) id is a rough indication of whether a compound is an experimentally-known compound or a theoretical compound.
 What fraction of the compounds have at least one icsd id?
+3. The formation energies in the Materials Project are given in eV/atom.
+Create an additional column in your dataset that has the formation energies in J/mol.
-3. Plot the distribution of (a) the formation energies per atom and (b) the band gaps of all the materials.
+4. Plot the distribution of (a) the formation energies per atom (in eV/atom) and (b) the band gaps of all the materials.
 Annotate the plots with the average and standard deviation of each quantity.
+Ensure that all axes are labelled appropriately with units, i.e., something that you can potentially put in a scientific paper.

 ## Q2 - Publicly available research data

-1. Query for the data from https://ndownloader.figshare.com/files/12978425, which is in the csv format.
+1. Query for the data for perovskites from https://ndownloader.figshare.com/files/12978425, which is in the csv format.
 Parse the data into a Pandas DataFrame.
 2. How many compounds in total are there?
+3. How many total columns are there in the dataset?
-3. Plot the distribution of (a) the formation energies per atom and (b) the band gaps of all the materials.
-Annotate the plots with the average and standard deviation of each quantity.
+4. Plot the distribution of the formation energies per atom.
+Annotate the plot with the average and standard deviation.